 def methodname # method code here end

-def keyword is the header of the method.
-This will include the name of the method along with any parameters the method will take (If we want them to have any!).
+def keyword begins the header of the method.
+This will include the name of the method along with any parameters the method will take (If we want them to have any).
 The body of the method will contain the code that we want the method to carry out.
 The method ends with the

 Now that we have a defined method, in order for it to perform its task we must call it.
-To call it we simply type the method's name in our program.
+To call a defined method, we simply type the method's name in our program.
 For example, typing

 methodname will call our method.

 Using the provided code, create a method called

 puts "Hi!" to the console.
 (Remember to call it!)